 By Lisa Provost

-The pancreas is a very tricky organ.
-Because of its position in both humans and animals (behind the stomach), it’s very difficult to diagnose problems and it often disguises any inflammation viewed through X-rays, ultrasound, or even endoscopic surgery.
-Its two main functions include the production of metabolic hormones (insulin and glucagon which regulate blood sugar) and the production of digestive enzymes.
+The pancreas is a very tricky organ; its two main functions include the production of metabolic hormones (insulin and glucagon which regulate blood sugar) and the production of digestive enzymes.
 Those enzymes are secreted through a special duct into the intestine to digest our food.
-In cats, the pancreatic duct joins with the common bile duct from the liver, so both bile and pancreatic fluid, which is rich in digestive enzymes enter the intestine from the same location.
+In cats, the pancreatic duct joins with the common bile duct from the liver.
+Both bile and pancreatic fluid, which is rich in digestive enzymes, enter the intestine from the same location.
 For this reason, ultrasound is a more accurate tool to use than X-rays and often shows an enlarged pancreas surrounded by fluid, which confirms the diagnosis.
+The pancreas is also located behind the stomach in both humans and animals, which makes viewing it on X-rays almost impossible.
 When doing ultrasound, make sure to have a board certified, licensed and experienced ultrasonographer performing the tests.
 They’ll know what to look for and how to spot any inconsistencies in the size and texture of the pancreas.

 Because Alex was found to have bacterial overgrowth (SIBO/SID, see https://ibdkitties.net/sibo/) her vet has stated that she most likely died of sepsis as a result of a bacterial infection.
 The theory is that these bacteria are able to crawl up the pancreatic duct and cause infection in the pancreas.
 When the pancreas gets inflamed, the enzymes escape and begin digesting the pancreas itself.
 The living tissue becomes further inflamed and the tissue damage quickly involves the adjacent liver.
 Toxins released from this tissue destruction are released into the circulation and can cause a body-wide inflammatory response resulting in infection.
 For this reason, when in a pancreatic flare, digestive enzymes should only be given under the care of a veterinarian and closely monitored as it can exacerbate the digestive process.
 Even the vet won’t know for sure how it will affect your cat’s pancreas, but they can monitor your kitty closely and know which changes warrant either continuing the enzymes or halting their use.
 (This is only during a pancreatic flare or pancreatitis.
-Otherwise digestive enzymes can and should be given to cats daily, even healthy ones).
-This is also not to be confused with pancreatic enzymes which should only ever be given under a vet’s consent and supervision.
+Otherwise digestive enzymes can be given to cats daily, even healthy ones).
+This should not be confused with pancreatic enzymes which should only be given under a vet’s consent and supervision and if your kitty has been diagnosed with EPI (exocrine pancreatic insufficiency).
+Pancreatic enzymes are strong and can burn the esophagus.

 This is the comfy meatloaf position that most cats lay in frequently.
 Legs wrapped underneath the chest area, head up, eyes relaxed, etc.